frictionlessdata/datapackage-pipelines/README.md

 ### Excluding directories form scanning for pipeline specs

-By default `.*` directories are excluded from scanning, you can add additional directory patterns for exclusion by setting `DPP_EXCLUDE_DIRNAMES` environment variable.
-For example, the following will ignore all directory names starting with test and with doc both in root and sub-directories:
+By default `.*` directories are excluded from scanning, you can add additional directory patterns for exclusion by creating a `.dpp_spec_ignore` file at the project root.
+This file has similar syntax to .gitignore and will exclude directories from scanning based on glob pattern matching.

+For example, the following file will ignore `test*` directories including inside subdirectories and `/docs` directory will only be ignored at the project root directory

 ```
-DPP_EXCLUDE_DIRNAMES='test*,doc*' dpp
+test*
+/docs
 ```

 ## The Standard Processor Library